 Options included dishes like Spaghetti with Chickpeas, Kale, and preserved lemon as well as Mu Shu Lettuce Cups with Braised Tofu and Wood Ear Mushrooms.
 Picking just 3 meals for the week was the toughest part of this whole process.

-With the $35 off special offer, my 3 2-person meals cost a total of $36.
+With a $35 off special offer, my 3 2-person meals cost a total of $36.
 The meal I cooked for this piece, Thai Green Curry with Cod, Spinach and Cauliflower “Rice” was marked vegetarian, paleo, soy-free, dairy-free and super speedy.
 Super speedy recipes can be cooked in around 15 minutes and in just 3 simple steps.
 It kind of feels like Sun Basket’s super speedy meal options were made for cooking haters like me.

 Everything arrived on time, in a large cardboard box packed with ice packs to keep things fresh—all of it recyclable.
 Every meal’s ingredients came in a separate brown bag labeled by dish.
 The recipe book came like a mini magazine with all of the week’s options including the meals I’d ordered.